-This cinnamon roll paleo coffee cake is decadent, moist, and has a gooey cinnamon sugar swirl in the center.
-It’s topped with a grain-free streusel, and finished with a simple vanilla glaze icing.
+This cinnamon roll coffee cake is decadent, moist, and has a gooey cinnamon sugar swirl in the center.
+It’s topped with gluten free streusel, and finished with a simple vanilla glaze icing.

 If you love coffee cake and cinnamon rolls, meet your new favorite breakfast treat: cinnamon roll coffee cake!
 This moist and decadent paleo cinnamon roll coffee cake has a gooey cinnamon sugar swirl, a sweet and crisp crumb topping, and it’s finished with a vanilla icing that hardens once cooled.
 It’s cake for breakfast, and it’s a winner in our house!

 This recipe is basically a mash-up of my Fluffy Paleo Cinnamon Rolls and Gingerbread Coffee Cake, otherwise known as a match made in heaven.
 While I love making cinnamon rolls on special holidays, coffee cake is one of my favorite things to make when we have guests over.
 It serves a large number of people, and it’s easy to baked ahead of time, freeze, and serve later.

 This cinnamon roll paleo coffee cake is a bit different than traditional coffee cake because much like cinnamon rolls, it’s fluffy, thick, and decadent.
 So, if you’re used to coffee cake being dry, crumbly, and bland, this recipe is the opposite of that.

 For this recipe, I used a combination blanched almond flour, cassava flour, and arrowroot starch.
 This trio is the secret to getting the perfect fluffy texture in grain-free baking.
 As a quick tip, always whisk your dry ingredients together—either with a whisk or stand mixer.
 It will ensure an even consistency and no clumps.

 Making the Cinnamon Roll Paleo Coffee Cake Crumble